kasiatokarczuk/DATABASES_AGH_COURSE/README.md

 ## Structure
-The repository is organized into folders, each corresponding to a specific topic or exercise:
+The repository is organized into folders, each corresponding to a specific topic or exercise